 Miniatures Museum of Taiwan, B1, No. 96, Section 1, Jianguo North Road, Zhongshan District, Taipei City 10489

 Combining pleasure with an informative educational session, the Beitou Hot Spring Museum is located in the flourishing hot spring district of Beitou, just a little outside of Taipei’s city centre but easily reachable via the metro.
 Initially built as the Hokutō Public Bathhouse during the Japanese colonial era, its original construction began in 1911 and it was the largest bathhouse in East Asia at that time.
-The imposing and eccentric Tudor-style building may stick out like a sore thumb in the sea of austere high-rises, but its brick-and-wood façade and black-tiled roof blends in seamlessly with its immediate surroundings of lush trees and shrubbery.
+The imposing and eccentric Tudor-style building may stick out like a sore thumb in the sea of austere high-rises, but its brick-and-wood façade and black-tiled roof blend in seamlessly with the immediate surroundings of lush trees and shrubbery.